s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 #### Lambdas and Partial application

-As Functions are just another type that can be passed into higher-order functions, it makes sense to have a short-hand to write anonymous functions -- lambdas.
+As Functions are just another type that can be passed into other (higher-order) functions, it makes sense to have a short-hand to write anonymous functions -- lambdas.
 In Haskell, they look like this: